dynamsoft-docs/license-server-docs/about/activate.md

 ---
 layout: default-layout
-title: Sample Page
+title: How to activate a license
-keywords: sample, page
+keywords: license, activation
-description: sample page
+description: This page describes how to activate a trackable license
+breadcrumbText: Activate a License
 needAutoGenerateSidebar: true
 ---